 That means it’s time to start thinking about what you are going to make for Christmas dinner.
 Whether Christmas dinner is at your house or you’re taking a dish to someone else’s house.
-This is your one stop “shop” for a great Paleo Christmas dinner.
-You can find every Paleo recipe you’l ever need here for a great Christmas dinner.
+This is your one-stop “shop” for a great Paleo Christmas dinner.
+You can find every Paleo recipe you’ll ever need here for a great Christmas dinner.

 Christmas has always been such a fun time of year at my house.
 I love all of the preparations for Christmas such as the decorating, the music, planning the presents and I especially enjoy the lights.

 But when it comes to Christmas Day, after the presents are opened, it’s all about the food.
-Believe it or not my favorite part of Christmas dinner are all of the tasty vegetables.
+Believe it or not, my favorite part of Christmas dinner is all of the tasty vegetables.
 I really sweet potatoes and I actually love that green bean casserole that is so famous.
 I was really excited to find a recipe for Paleo green bean casserole.

-What more can I say but enjoy the season and enjoy these Paleo Christmas recipes?
+What more can I say but – enjoy the season and enjoy these recipes!